Reliance Steel & Aluminum (NYSE:RS) Issues Q3 2021 Earnings Guidance

+Reliance Steel & Aluminum (NYSE:RS) last released its quarterly earnings data on Wednesday, July 21st.
+The industrial products company reported $5.06 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $4.89 by $0.17.
+Reliance Steel & Aluminum had a return on equity of 15.96% and a net margin of 7.86%.
+The company had revenue of $3.42 billion during the quarter, compared to the consensus estimate of $3.19 billion.
+During the same quarter in the prior year, the firm posted $1.36 earnings per share.
+The firm’s revenue was up 69.3% compared to the same quarter last year.
+On average, equities research analysts expect that Reliance Steel & Aluminum will post 16.16 EPS for the current year.

-A number of brokerages have recently weighed in on RS.
-JPMorgan Chase & Co. began coverage on shares of Reliance Steel & Aluminum in a research note on Wednesday, June 16th.
-They issued an overweight rating and a $181.00 price target for the company. upped their price target on shares of Reliance Steel & Aluminum from $135.00 to $160.00 in a research note on Friday, April 23rd.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of Reliance Steel & Aluminum from $152.00 to $162.00 and gave the stock a hold rating in a research note on Thursday, July 1st.
-Citigroup upped their price target on shares of Reliance Steel & Aluminum from $135.00 to $160.00 in a research note on Friday, April 23rd.
-Finally, The Goldman Sachs Group began coverage on shares of Reliance Steel & Aluminum in a research note on Friday, April 9th.
-They issued a neutral rating and a $153.00 price target for the company.
-Four equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-The company has an average rating of Hold and an average price target of $154.43.
+A number of analysts have commented on RS shares. increased their price target on Reliance Steel & Aluminum from $135.00 to $160.00 in a report on Friday, April 23rd.
+JPMorgan Chase & Co. initiated coverage on Reliance Steel & Aluminum in a research note on Wednesday, June 16th.
+They set an overweight rating and a $181.00 target price for the company.
+The Goldman Sachs Group began coverage on Reliance Steel & Aluminum in a research note on Friday, April 9th.
+They issued a neutral rating and a $153.00 price target on the stock.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of Reliance Steel & Aluminum from $152.00 to $162.00 and gave the stock a hold rating in a research report on Thursday, July 1st.
+Finally, Citigroup upgraded shares of Reliance Steel & Aluminum from a neutral rating to a buy rating and boosted their target price for the company from $160.00 to $200.00 in a research report on Monday.
+Three investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+The company presently has an average rating of Buy and a consensus price target of $160.14.

 About Reliance Steel & Aluminum